foxbunny/duckweed/README.md

 };
 ```

-OK, that was a big one so let's break it down.
+Let's break it down.

 Take a look at the arguments.
 As we discussed in the section about view
-composition, we are capturing all messages from the input views. `inputId` was
+composition, we are capturing all messages from the input views and handling
-passed to `act.as()` along with the `updateInput` message, and `inputAction`is
+them in the root's `updateInput` action. `inputId` was passed to `act.as()`
-the captured message from the input view.
-The event object, `e`, comes from the
+along with the `"updateInput"` address, and `inputAction`is the captured message
-`input` event.
-This is automatically captured by `act()` and passed onto our
+from the input view.
+The event object, `e`, comes from the `input` event.
+This
-actions.
+is automatically captured by `act()` and passed onto our actions.

-Next, we create a function that behaves like a patcher, but uses the actual
+We begin by creating a function that behaves like a patcher, but uses the actual
 patcher to patch only a subset of the model that belongs to the input.
 When this
 scoped patcher is passed to an input action, it won't know the difference and it
 will happily patch the model it should be managing.
 We use the `inputId`